kexucoco/performing-robots-2021F/midtermProject/journal.md

 ## Midterm Project -- Emergency Intelligencer

 My robot will be a rotating machine with a shiny alien head which will shake and rotate to convey the emergency status.

+Here is the link for the demo: https://youtu.be/NN6xslbjXJY

 The illustration prototype is visualized here:

 ![IMG_84C0F486D3CD-1](https://user-images.githubusercontent.com/57734650/135748669-0e93812f-db32-41aa-89ca-a0172e389d6f.jpeg)